Table of Contents

 A mystical word composed of Greek letters, abraxas is found inscribed in relics in Egypt, from tablets to gems and amulets.
-The Abraxas has a complex history, from a magical word that makes up the number 365 to being depicted as a Supreme Deity and an amulet.
-It’s believed to be an important figure in Gnosticism.
+The Abraxas has a complex history.
+It’s a magical word that makes up the number 365, but it has also been depicted as a Supreme Deity as well as an amulet.
+While its history spans different epochs and interpretations, it holds a distinctive place within Gnosticism.
 Here’s a closer look at its origin and symbolism.

 History of the Abraxas

-Before Abraxas was a name, it was a word of mystic meaning.
-According to The Gnostics and Their Remains, the word is said to mean the Coptic term Holy Name and the Hebrew term Ha-Brachah that means Blessing—and was then translated into Greek.
-On the contrary, some say that the term is derived from the Aramaic term abba that means father, and Latin term rex that means king.
+The origins of the word “Abraxas” remain obscure, and while there are many theories, none can be definitively proven.
+Before Abraxas was a name, it was likely a word of mystic meaning.
+According to the 1887 text by Charles William King The Gnostics and Their Remains, abraxas carries echoes of the Coptic term Holy Name and the Hebrew term Ha-Brachah meaning Blessing.
+However, there is also speculation that the term is derived from the Aramaic term abba meaning father, and Latin term rex meaning king.

-It was first recorded in papyri containing texts on magic and Gnostic texts such as the Holy Book of the Great Invisible Spirit, also known as the Gospel of the Egyptians.
+Abraxas was first recorded in papyri containing texts on magic.
+It was also found on Gnostic texts such as the Holy Book of the Great Invisible Spirit, also known as the Gospel of the Egyptians.
 For Gnostics, the term is magical and represents infinite power and possibilities.
 Some have also argued that the magical term abracadabra is derived from the word abraxas.

 Gnosticism became known in the 2nd century A.D. as a philosophical and religious movement that relies on esoteric knowledge or personal experience with the divine.
 Some historians believe that the religion itself has its roots in the ancient Egyptian New Kingdom located at Thebes.

-Abraxas as a deity was likely invented by the Alexandrian Basilides, a scholar and teacher from Egypt who founded the school of Gnosticism known as the Basilidians.
+To the Gnostics, Abraxas was a deity.
+This was likely invented by the Alexandrian scholar and teacher Basilides of Egypt, who founded the Basilidean sect of Gnosticism.
 In order to invent something more refined in the Gnostic philosophy, Basilides personified Abraxas as a god, and initiated a cult related to its worship as the Supreme Deity.
+He envisaged Abraxas as a god presiding over 365 heavens, aligning with the term’s numeric value.

-The Gnostic god is mostly described as having the head of a rooster—but occasionally depicted with a hawk’s or lion’s head—a body of human being, and each of his legs in serpent form.
-In Carl Jung’s 1916 book The Seven Sermons to the Dead, he referred to Abraxas as a God higher than the Christian God and Devil that combines all opposites into one Being.
+This Gnostic god is described as having the head of a rooster, but occasionally depicted with a hawk’s or lion’s head, the body of human being, and two legs in serpent form.
+The rooster’s head symbolizes vigilance and the serpent legs embody wisdom or rebirth.
+Note that there are other variations to how this deity is depicted.
+In Carl Jung’s 1916 book The Seven Sermons to the Dead, he referred to Abraxas as a god higher than the Christian God and Devil, a god that combines all opposites into one Being.

-Many believe that the utterance of the magical word abraxas, especially in Gnosticism acts as a charm, which was why it was inscribed on gems and amulets during the 2nd century until the 13th century in Europe, North Africa, and Asia Minor.
+Some believe that saying the magical word abraxas will protect you.
+This is why it was inscribed on gems and amulets during the 2nd century until the 13th century in Europe, North Africa, and Asia Minor.

 Meaning and Symbolism of the Abraxas